daciq-zz/client-engineer-coding-challenge/README.md

 Client Engineer Coding Challenge
 ================================

-Simple **The Movie Db** search appliation based on VanillaJs.
+Simple **The Movie Db** search application based on VanillaJs and HTML5.
 It allows to display and browse information about movies and tv series.

 Requirments
 -----------